If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus

 Let's think about the virus.
 Where is the virus and how is the virus contained?
 The virus is in individual cases and in their close contacts.
 There should be most of the attention.

 China has done many things quickly, and other countries may have to do them too.
 But the key is always the same.
 Public information must obtain an informed population that reports cases quickly and intelligently.
 Those cases are found and they isolate themselves quickly.
 Their close contacts are also isolated: between 5 and 15% of those contacts are certainly infected.
 And again, it is close contacts, those who have spent some time with the infected, not all.

 China reports collateral damage cases caused by this outbreak.
 For example, HIV patients have not received the usual treatments due to the restrictions.
 What can we learn from China to minimize this type of damage?

 China took the leap when it realized it needed to reuse large chunks of their hospital system to cope with the epidemic.
 First of all they made the test free and the treatment free.

-In this sense, there are enormous obstacles in the West.
+In this sense, there are huge obstacles in the West.
 In the USA, for example, you can take the test, but you may be negative and have to pay the bill.
-In China, they realized those were barriers for people seeking care, so as a state, they covered the expenses for people whose insurance plans weren't enough.
+In China they realized that these were barriers for people seeking treatment, so as a state they covered expenses for people whose insurance plans weren't enough.
 They have mitigated these barriers.

 The other thing they did: Normally a prescription in China cannot last for more than a month.
-They increased the duration to three months to make sure people don't rush to the doctor to get their prescription again.
-And they set up a drug delivery system for affected populations.
+They increased the duration to three months to make sure people don't rush to the doctor to get their prescriptions redone.
+And they have set up a drug delivery system for affected populations.

 China appears to have conveyed the idea that the spread of this virus is mainly driven by families.
 It's true?